batunii/Adwance/README.md

 # Adwance
 A Fork of Adwaita Gnome Shell Theme with some changes to make it look modern.
-I have extracted the official gnome-Shell.css from the `gnome-shell-theme.gresource` file found in `/usr/share/gnome-shell` using the `gresource extract` command.
+I have extracted the official gnome-shell.css from the `gnome-shell-theme.gresource` file found in `/usr/share/gnome-shell` using the `gresource extract` command.
 I then edited few line of CSS file and repackaged it as a new shell theme and then apllied it.
 The changes I made are :
 1. Reduce the size of top panel to : 1.7e
 2. Made Search bar translucent.